FirstPrinciplesDevelopment/FirstPrinciplesDevelopment.github.io/docs/_posts/2022-06-14-so-you-want-to-build-a-website.markdown

 #### Website Builders (D.I.Y.)

-There are tons of no-code tools that let anybody build a good-looking website at reasonable to no cost.
-Wix, Weebly, Squarespace, and many other website builders let you choose pre-made themes, customize them and build pages with intuitive drag-and-drop editors.
-I won't do a comparison, because I don't use them, but the folks at [PC Magazine wrote a comparison](https://www.pcmag.com/picks/the-best-website-builders).
+There are tons of no-code tools that let anybody build a good-looking website at reasonable to no cost. <a href="https://www.wix.com" target="_blank">Wix</a>, <a href="https://www.weebly.com" target="_blank">Weebly</a>, <a href="https://www.squarespace.com" target="_blank">Squarespace</a>, and many other website builders let you choose pre-made themes, customize them and build pages with intuitive drag-and-drop editors.
+I won't do a comparison, because I don't use them, but the folks at <a href="https://www.pcmag.com/picks/the-best-website-builders" target="_blank">PC Magazine wrote a comparison</a>.
 Blogs and portfolio sites especially, but even ecommerce sites can be handled by no-code website builders.
 The nice thing is, there is very little risk in starting out with a website builder.
 If you outgrow it, you can have something custom built, or in some cases, we can even sneak some custom code into the website builder to handle an unmet need.

 #### Hiring A Web Developer